atanunu/PSSP-Project/notification/notification-multiple-recipient.md

 {
   "to": "+2348164898637,+2347080400123,+2349092002000",
-  "message": "Hello, this is a multi-recipient SMS test.", "gateway": "twilio"  // Optional: if omitted, the default gateway from .env/config is used.
+  "message": "Hello, this is a multi-recipient SMS test.", "gateway": "twilio"  // Optional; if omitted, default gateway is used.
 }
 ```

-### Email Notifications to Multiple Recipients
+#### Email Notifications to Multiple Recipients

 **Endpoint:** `POST /api/multi/email/send`